alancmathew/anime-recommendation-engine/README.md

-# Recommendation Engine for Anime-Planet
+# Anime Recommendation Engine

-### Helping you find your next favourite anime to binge watch
+### Helping you find the one to binge-watch

 ![00_titleImage](./assets/imgs/00_general/00_anime-cover-cropped.jpg)